 Geek, gamer, writer, graphic artist.
 Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-A sibling of the much more famous Wuxia genre, Xianxia stories are Chinese medieval adventures with heavy elements of the supernatural and magic.
-Typically presented as extended sagas cumulating in flashy showdowns between good and evil, one could consider the genre as the Chinese version of Western fantasy stories.
+A sibling of the much more famous Wuxia genre, Xianxia stories are Chinese medieval adventures with heavy elements of magic and the supernatural.
+Typically presented as expansive sagas cumulating in flashy showdowns between good and evil, one could consider the genre as the Chinese version of Western fantasy stories.

-With an emphasis on classic justice, morals, and overall goodness, such Chinese fantasy stories are easy to indulge in even for Western audiences.
-The following are seven notable Xianxia movies perfect for fans of the genre and beginners alike.
-After enjoying them, you could consider moving on to the many Xianxia television dramas released each year.
+With an emphasis on classic justice, morals, and overall goodness, such Chinese fantasy adventures are also easy to indulge in even for Western audiences.
+The following are nine notable Xianxia movies perfect for fans of the genre and beginners alike.
+After enjoying them, you could consider moving on to the many Xianxia television drama series produced each year.

 1. Zu: Warriors from the Magic Mountain (新蜀山剑侠)